-Acknowledgement of Country .
-3

-Welcome to the 2024/2025 Darebin Community Grants Program .
-3

-Grant programs available .
-3

-Who is eligible to apply for a Community Grant? .4

-Public Liability Insurance .
-5

-Incorporation .
-5

-Who is not eligible to apply for funding: .
-6

-What can be funded? .
-6

-What cannot be funded .7

-Council Plan 2021-2025 Strategic Directions and Objectives: .
-8

-What should be clear in your application? .9

-What will be prioritised1 10

-What are the aims of the grants in the Community Grants Program?1 10

-Small Grants (of up to \$3,000 per application)1

-Youth Project Grants (up to \$5,000 per application)1

-Venue Hire Support Grants (up to \$8,000 in-kind per application)1 12

-How will small and youth project grant applications be assessed?1 13

-Medium Grants1 14

-Council's Commitment to Gender Equity1 14

-The project plan for medium grant applications1

-How will medium grant applications be assessed?1

-How do I apply for a Community Grant?1

-Timelines & key application dates

-What happens after applications are submitted?
-20

-What happens if I am not happy with the outcome of my application?Error!
-Bookma not defined. ırk

-What happens if my application for a Community Grant is Successful?2 21

-Acknowledging Council support2 22

-Project Variations 22

-Project Acquittals2 22

-Other Funding Sources 22

-Annex A - Project Plan Examples (for Medium Grants of \$7,000 or more)2 23
+Acknowledgement of Country 3 Welcome to the 2025/2026 Darebin Community Grants Program 3 Who is eligible to apply for a Community Grant?
+4-5 Public Liability Insurance 5 Incorporation 5 Who is not eligible to apply for a grant: 6 What can be funded?
+6-7 What cannot be funded: 7 - 8 Council Plan 2021-2025 Strategic Directions and Objectives: 8-9 What should be clear in your application?
+9-10 What will be prioritised: 10 What are the aims of the grants in the Community Grants Program?
+10 Small Grants (Up to \$3,000 per application) 10 Youth Project Grants (Up to \$5,000 per application) 11 Youth Project Grant Focus Areas & Priorities 12 Venue Hire Support Grants (up to \$8,000 in-kind per application) 13 How will small and youth project grant applications be assessed?
+14 Medium Grants 15 Council's Commitment to Gender Equity 15 The project plan for all medium grant applications 15 How will medium grant applications be assessed?
+16-18 How do I apply for a Community Grant?
+19-20 Timelines & key application dates 21 What happens after applications are submitted?
+21-21 What happens if my application for a Community Grant is Successful?
+22 What happens if I am not happy with the outcome of my application?
+22 Acknowledging Council support 23 Project Variations 23 Project Acquittals 23 Other Funding Sources 23 Annex A - Project Plan Examples (for Medium Grants of \$7,000 or more) 24